dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-animate-a-3-d-rotation-using-rotation3danimation.md

 ---
-title: "How to: Animate a 3D Rotation Using Rotation3DAnimation" ms.date: "03/30/2017"
+title: "How to: Animate a 3D Rotation Using Rotation3DAnimation"
+description: Learn how to make a 3D object rotate while it wobbles by using Rotation3DAnimation to animate the Rotation property. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "3D translations [WPF], animating [WPF], with Rotation3DAnimation"